celsocrivelaro/celsocrivelaro.github.io/about.md

 permalink: /about/
 ---

-I'm Celso Crivelaro, software developer based on São Paulo, Brazil.
-I current work as Tech Leader in (Codus Tecnologia)[http://www.codus.com.br/].
+I'm Celso Crivelaro, Software Engineering Manager / Professor based on São Paulo, Brazil.

+I current work as Software Engineering Manager in (Revelo)[http://www.revelo.com.br/].

-Areas of Interest:
+Development - Areas of Interest:
-- Ruby
-- Python
+- Ruby, Python
-- Architecture
-- Testing
+- Architecture and Testing
-- Distributed Systems
-- Compilers
+- Compilers and Languages
+- IA and Big Data

+Management:
+- People and their motivation
+- Complexity of problems
+- Agile